DaltonCole/CS6601_Secure_Data_Analysis/Project2/README.md

 	* Java and Python3 to be installed

 # How to Run
-	* We provide a h1Circuit generator which takes inputs, generates and then runs the circuit circuit file to solve the millionaire's problem securely
+	* We provide a h2Circuit generator which takes in a config.json and the GCParser location to generates and then run the circuit file.
+This does a threshold based secure dot product on the inputs supplied in the config.json.
 	* To run:
 ```
-python3 h1CircuitGenerator.py /full/path/toGCParser/install/GCParser numberOfBitsForEachPartyInput Party1Input Party2Input
+python3 h2CircuitGenerator.py config.json [GCParser location]
 ```
-		* This will generate the millionaireCircuit.cir Party1InputFile Party2InputFile.
-Then the program runs GCParser with generated files via the runCircuit script.
+		* This will generate secureDotProduct.cir, PartyOneInputFile.cir, and PartyTwoInputFile.cir.
+Then, the program runs GCParser with generated files via the runCircuit script.
 The results will be piped into ./results/siclientout ./results/siserverout
-		* The result files have a variable firstpartygreater which is 1 if first party input is greater than the second party input
+		* The result files have a variable greaterOrEqualToT which is 1 if the dot product is greater than t and 0 if the dot product is less than t.

-# Example
+# Examples
 ```
-python3 h1CircuitGenerator.py /home/user/downloads/GCParser 4 10 11
+Command:
+python3 h2CircuitGenerator.py config.json ./

+config.json:
+{
+  "party1": "2,4,6",
+  "party2": "1,3,8"
+}

 ```